about us

 Our Mission

-The Oklahoma Swing Syndicate is an organization of volunteers, non-profit, focused on the preservation, promotion and teaching the classic forms of swing dance from the 1920s-1940s Jazz Swing Era of Harlem.
-Lessons include 6 count Swing (some call it East Coast), Lindy Hop, Charleston, Collegiate Shag and Balboa.
+The Oklahoma Swing Syndicate is a non-profit organization, supported by volunteers, that is focused on the preservation, promotion, and teaching of the classic forms of swing dance including East Coast Swing, Lindy Hop, Charleston, Collegiate Shag, and Balboa open to all ages.

 Our Goals